...

 You come to Kenya to go on safari, of course, but did you know that you don’t have to leave Nairobi at all to do so?
 Because in Kenya’s capital you can also simply go on safari in Nairobi National Park.
 Spot lions, giraffes, zebras and with luck even rhinos while seeing the city skyline in the background.
 It does have something surreal about it.
 You can book a day trip for a safari in Nairobi National Park.

 If you’re going on a scenic trip through Kenya, and don’t just have a stopover in Nairobi, we would recommend not going on safari in Nairobi National Park, but saving that for, say, Maasai Mara, Amboseli or Tsavo.
 Peering over the vast savannah in those nature parks feels just a bit more natural and adventurous than with a city in the background.
 Of course, you can always plan a visit to the park on the last day of your itinerary through Kenya if you haven’t had enough of safaris in Kenya.
-Book your game drive through Nairobi National Park with pick-up service here.
+Book your drive through Nairobi National Park with pick-up service here.

 Amboseli National Park big elephant